ruchitnannavare/Andy/README.md

 4) Spotify, Calendar, Location, Weather, User profile data, and Social data are all dependency-injected in the view model.
 Spotify playlists, Calendar, Socials, and user data implementations are set to mimic APIs but read and write data into the copied version of original JSON and CSV files in Application Files directory.
 Original raw data is in res/raw and is only read once during first bootup.
 5) Weather, Spotify track details, and OpenAI APIs are injected through a custom API client based on the OkHttp3 package.
 6) These injected service functions are accessed at runtime during bootup and function calling from Andy's chat interface.
+7) Apple Keynote - For all the custom designed icon images and logo.

-Learning a new UI language was a bit tricky; for this, I sketched out wireframes of UI/UX elements which allowed me to have rapid iteration of different design ideas and understand Jetpack Compose's functional UI language.
-These are some wireframes from development.
+Learning a new UI language was challenging.
+To navigate this, I created wireframes of UI/UX elements that enabled rapid iteration of design ideas and helped me understand Jetpack Compose's functional approach.
+I fed these sketches into LLM models with detailed prompts, which clarified what to expect when generating composables.
+This approach smoothed my transition from markup-based to functional UI/UX design, making the learning curve more manageable for the at hand task.
 ![IMG_6865](https://github.com/user-attachments/assets/7791d696-c43b-48eb-8bd7-ec459f65ed4b)
 ![IMG_6866](https://github.com/user-attachments/assets/e214b023-b0af-4355-9bcf-354e02f0874b)
 ![IMG_6867](https://github.com/user-attachments/assets/b179d43b-63a9-487b-85fa-134f05e42b70)